name |

 Our work is multidisciplinary.
 Teams members synthesize dyes (e.g., modified cyanines) as well as DNA sequences and construct dye-labeled DNA origami networks.
 A wide range of instruments are employed to characterize these materials: chromatography, absorbance, photoluminescence, circular dichroism.

-Our group is interested in the delocalization of excitons and energy migrations throughout these dye netoworks.
+Our group is interested in the delocalization of excitons and energy migration throughout these dye networks.
 Our research topics include:

 - Energy transfer within the FRET and Coherent limits